starphillips/BristolOpenData/docs/planning.md

 - Load table form of data that holds information about the advice centres (addresses, advice type, opening times, name)

 <H5>Technology Needed:</H5>
-- Permission to track the user's current location and locate the nearest centre to them
+- Permission to track the user's current location and locate the nearest centre to them<BR>
-- Search Bar that allows users to search for desired advice type
+- Search Bar that allows users to search for desired advice type<BR>
-- Device should be connected to the Internet (Wi-Fi or mobile data)
+- Device should be connected to the Internet (Wi-Fi or mobile data)<BR>
 - OPTIONAL: Filter for the table to sort the various centres a user could visit

 <H5>Users:</H5>
-- People living in Bristol who may want to seek support
+- People living in Bristol who may want to seek support<BR>
 - People living in Bristol who would like to learn more about the options available to their circumstances